Trees tell of tough weather at the summit.

 From downtown Tupper Lake, take Routes 3/30 out of town toward Saranac Lake for just over 8.0 miles.
 (When Route 30 turns left, stay straight on Route 3.)
 Then, turn left onto Corey's Road.
 Follow Corey's Road for 2.5 miles, until it turns into Ampersand Road.
 Stay the course and continue along the gravel road for another 3.0 miles.
 A parking lot is on the right.

-Be advised, in winter, this road either A) may not be maintained or B) closed due to logging.
+Be advised, in winter, this road either A) may not be maintained or B) closed due to conditions.
+In this case, you will have to park at the trailhead for Raquette Fall, which adds significant milage to the hike.
 Please check with local guides or outfitters to see if Corey's Road is open.

 There are unobstructed views from the rock ledge.